Lycol50/MultiProtocol-API4beta/README.md

 # MultiProtocol
-MultiProtocol is a plugin where you can have people join on your server (PMMP API 3) with your latest Minecraft Bedrock
+MultiProtocol is a plugin where you can have people join on your server (PMMP API 3) with latest Minecraft Bedrock

 Instructions: